ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

 After the calculation has finished take a look at the files created in your directory.
 You should have a file named `pwscf.xml` and a new directory named `pwscf.save`.

-- `pwscf.xml` has the results of the pw.x calculation in machine readable format (not so readable for humans!)
+- `pwscf.xml` contains the results of the pw.x calculation in machine readable format (not so readable for humans!)
 - `pwscf.save` is a directory which contains:
 	- A copy of `pwscf.xml`.
 	- A copy of the pseudopotential files used in the calculation.
-	- A file with the charge density stored.
-This is mostly used for post-processing to obtain observables.
+	- A file in which the charge density stored.
-	- Wavefunction files which are stored in binary (and thus are not readable).
+	- Wavefunction files which are stored in binary format (and thus are not human readable).
 These can be used as inputs to other calculations.

 Now that we have run the calculation for methane, we should examine the output file `CH4.out`, which is where we instructed Quantum Espresso to pipe the output of the pw.x calculation.
 Using the command
 ```bash
 less CH4.out
 ```
 we can look at the output file.
-Output files are generally structured as such:
+Output files are generally structured as follows:

-- Begining - Important information about the system including parameters used in the calculation.
+- Beginning: important information about the system including parameters used in the calculation.
-- Middle - Self-consistent cycle starting from randomised atomic wavefunctions.
+- Middle: actual DFT calculation.
-- End - Final results like total energy, band energies etc.
+- End: final results like total energy, orbital energies, etc.

 !!! example "Task 4 - Examining an output file"
     Using the `less` command specified above